 If it’s time to open a new restaurant, you need a restaurant kitchen equipment list to ensure you purchase the right commercial kitchen products.
 Opening a new restaurant is difficult enough – don’t place extra stress on yourself and your management team by not ordering the right products.

-Here are the 15 tools you need for your restaurant’s kitchen
+Here are the 15 equipment essentials for restaurant kitchens

 1. Commercial Grill(s)